Dwarcade/Cardigans/README.md

 pull requests are submitted and then must be reviewed/merged by an admin of the repo.  it is the admin's duty to check non-admin code.

-Current admins are Scavenge and GADoyle
+Current admins are Scavenge and GeorgeADoyle